kiboschool/course-mathematical-thinking/src/lessons/number-theory/3-common-denominators.md

 Every number has a few guaranteed denominators: 1 can divide every number after all.
 Similarly, a number always divides itself, with the exception of 0.

 For some numbers, these are the **only** denominators they have.
 For example both 2 and 3 are prime, so are 11, 13 and 29.
+More generally, a prime number is a positive integer **greater than 1** that has exactly 2 denominators: 1 and itself.
+In other words, a prime number can not be expressed as the product of any other positive integers besides 1 and itself

-if *p* is a prime number then for any integer *b* we have that:
+This has some interesting implications: If *p* is a prime number then for any integer *b* we have that:
 - \\(p|b \implies GCD(p, b) = p\\)

 - \\(p \not | b \implies GCD(p, b) = 1 \\)